Chapter 1 - Starting programming with Python#

 NOTES ABOUT CHAPTER 1

-• There are 4 exercises that you must hand that increase in difficulty and required time for completion.
+There are 4 exercises that you must hand in, that increase in difficulty and time required for completion.
+Try to schedule your workload accordingly.

-• The deadline for this Chapter is at 9:00 before the start of next practical.
+The deadline for this Chapter is at 9:00 before the start of next practical.

 1.1 Getting started#

-While there are some good Python books, the best material for learning most things Python is online - thanks to the large Python community.
+While there are some good Python books, the best material for learning most things Python is online, thanks to the large Python community.

 For this course, we write our Python files using an IDE (Integrated Development Environment), which is a software application that provides for user-friendly programming.
 There are many free IDEs to write code in Python.
 Here we use Spyder.